rollerworks/search/Resources/doc/type.rst

 .. note::

-    For this to work completely, the storage layer must convert a date value to an age for comparison.
+    For this to work correctly, the storage layer must convert a date value to an age for comparison.

     For Doctrine ORM you can use the "rollerworks_record_filter.doctrine.orm.conversion.age_date" service for both field and value conversion.